-Each component has a handful of tools meant to super charge the business.
+Each component has a handful of tools meant to supercharge the business.
 The goal for each team learning EOS is to master the system at the leadership level and then cascade that learning into the organization, driving focus, accountability and measurement to every person in the company.

 When every team and associate is dialed into the organization’s roadmap — and understands their role in that journey — operations run more smoothly.
 This also provides a framework to ensure the insights and data that are discovered in one functional area aren’t swallowed up by a silo, but rather are shared and leveraged across the organization

-- How long does it take?
 Learning the complete system takes a couple of years, but from day one you are implementing what you’re learning.
 Like anything we learn, mastery comes with repetition and practice.
-Most companies leverage a professional EOS implementer to coach them through the process and helpnavigate the speed bumps.
+Most companies leverage a Professional EOS Implementer® to coach them through the process and help navigate the speed bumps.

 EOS was specifically designed for small to mid-sized companies who are growth oriented and more afraid of the status quo than they are of change.
 It may also be for organizations that have found it hard to say no and focus on what they have identified as their true priorities.

-- Has EOS been proven to work?
-Today almost 9,000 companies run on the EOS system and are led by a Professional or Certified EOS Implementer.
+Today almost 9,000 companies run on the EOS system and are led by a Professional or Certified EOS Implementer®.
 In the last year there have been almost 65,000 full session days that are helping companies to learn and master the system.
 The plainspoken, intuitive logic of EOS resonates from the leadership team to the boardroom, and the common conceptual framework and vocabulary helps it gain appeal up and down throughout the organization.
-Today many private equity firms have seen the value in getting their companies up and running on EOS because it delivers results and improves alignment and expectations, while making organizations more predictable.
+Today many firms have seen the value in getting their companies up and running on EOS because it delivers results and improves alignment and expectations, while making organizations more predictable.

-- What are the main benefits if I start?
-EOS is informed by data, but demands ruthless prioritization and accountability.
+EOS is informed by data, but it demands ruthless prioritization and accountability.
 It helps leadership teams home in on the most important things in the business that create natural momentum and progress.
 An important side benefit is that teams get healthier and enjoy working on the business more.
 Goals are clear, and working as a team comes into the forefront by helping the team to be both healthy and smart.

-- Is the investment worth it?
 Implementing EOS is an investment that pays for itself over and over again.
 Your vision will be clear, your plan to get there concise and, quite frankly, you’ll enjoy working on the business more.
 The return on investment can be measured quickly as the system creates accountability, focus and measured results and, once fully implemented, has lasting organizational impact.

 How Wipfli can help

-Get better, stronger results by engaging a professional EOS implementer at Wipfli.
+Get better, stronger results by engaging a professional EOS Implementer at Wipfli.
 Our team can help you master the system and achieve sustainable results.
 Learn more in our brochure.